 If you are still in the process of deciding, you can follow my recommendations depending on your hosting needs.
 You might also want to look for a host that can help you with the free transfer if you find the process really technical.

-On a mid level range, I recommend going with Siteground.
+On a mid-level range, I recommend going with Siteground.
 They also provide free website transfer if you find the process complicated.
-The promotion however only includes moving single website or a complete cPanel account migration.
+The promotion however only includes moving a single website or a complete cPanel account migration.

 Because of their higher pricing, most of the managed WordPress hosts can also afford to provide the free website transfer service.